Free and Reduced Meal Application

 We are in the military.
 Do we report our income differently?

-Your basic pay and cash bonuses must be reported as income.
-If you get any cash value allowances for off-base housing, food or clothing, or receive Family Subsistence Supplemental Allowance payments, it must also be included as income.
+- Your basic pay and cash bonuses must be reported as income.
+If you receive any cash value allowances for off-base housing, food or clothing, or receive Family Subsistence Supplemental Allowance payments, these must be included as income.
 However, if your housing is part of the Military Housing Privatization Initiative, do not include your housing allowance as income.
 Any additional combat pay resulting from deployment is also excluded from income.

 -